zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 };
 ```

-The `fold` function will take an initial value, and the first item in an array, apply it to an accumulator function, then
+The `fold` function will take an initial value, and the first item in an array, apply it to an accumulator function,
-pass the result and the next item in that array to the accumulator function again, and so on.
+then pass the result and the next item in that array to the accumulator function again, and so on.
 It will "fold" all values in an array into a single value.

-We can take the idea of the above folding, and apply it to make sequential execution of async calls with a function call `foldp` from `bluebird-promisell`.
+We can take the idea of the above "folding", and apply it to make sequential execution of async calls with a function call `foldp` from `bluebird-promisell`.

-The type signatures of `foldp` is very similar to the `fold` we just created:
+The type signature of `foldp` is very similar to the `fold` we just created:

 ```haskell
 fold  :: (b -> a -> b)         -> b -> [a] -> [b]